aayushgambhir21/Aayush_Gambhir/README.md

-# Aayush_Gambhir
+# Aayush Gambhir
-About me!
+About me:
-**Aayush Gambhir**
-Milton, ON | Phone: (365) 773-1929 | Email: aayushgambhir2021@gmail.com
-LinkedIn: www.linkedin.com/in/aayush-gambhir | GitHub: https://github.com/aayushgambhir21

 **TECHNICAL SKILLS**
 Proficient in various programming languages including Python, MATLAB, SQL, VBA, R, and Java.
 Experienced in utilizing tools such as NumPy, Pandas, Matplotlib, Scikit-learn, and Tableau for data analysis and visualization.
 Skilled in database management systems like PostgreSQL and MongoDB.
 Familiar with Microsoft Office tools, Git version control, and collaborative development platforms like GitHub.